+1 727 458 5882

 Akershus Castle and Fortress is a medieval complex that was built to protect Oslo.
 It has also been used as a prison.
-The main building now is used for official events and dinners for the foreign heads of state.
-Akershus fortress is still a military area, but is open to the public daily until 21:00.
+The main building is now used for official events and dinners for the foreign heads of state.
+Akershus fortress is still a military area but is open to the public daily until 21:00.
 In addition to the castle, the Norwegian Armed Forces Museum and Norway's Resistance Museum can be visited there.
-Norwegian Royalty have been buried in the Royal Mausoleum in the castle.
+Norwegian Royalty has been buried in the Royal Mausoleum in the castle.
 His Majesty the Kings Guard is responsible for guarding the fortress, with stationary guard posts during open hours, and patrols at night time.
 One of the stationary postings at the entrance is a popular photography spot for tourists visiting the fortress.

 Holmenkollbakken is a large ski jumping hill located at Holmenkollen.
 It's a large hill with the capacity for 70,000 spectators, requiring the special permit for athletes to use.
 Holmenkollen has hosted the Holmenkollen Ski Festival since 1892.
 It's also a cross-country and biathlon venue.
-Holmenkollbakken is co-located with Holmenkollen Ski Museum, which presents the history of skiing.
-It has a simulator which allows the public to visualize a ski jump in the hill.
+Holmenkollbakken is co-located with the Holmenkollen Ski Museum, which presents the history of skiing.
+It has a simulator that allows the public to visualize a ski jump in the hill.

 The Kon-Tiki Museum houses vessels and maps from the Kon-Tiki expedition, as well as a library.
-The museum was originally built to house the Kon-Tiki, a raft of balsa wood of pre-Columbian model that Norwegian adventurer Thor Heyerdahl used to sail from Peru to Polynesia in 1947.
+The museum was initially built to house the Kon-Tiki, a raft of balsa wood of pre-Columbian model that Norwegian adventurer Thor Heyerdahl used to sail from Peru to Polynesia in 1947.
 Another boat in the museum is the Ra II, a vessel built of reeds according to Heyerdahl's perception of an ancient Egyptian seagoing boat.
 Heyerdahl sailed the Ra II from North Africa to the Caribbean.
-The Kon-Tiki Museum is situated near several other museums, including the Fram Museum; the Norwegian Museum of Cultural History; the Viking Ship Museum; and the Norwegian Maritime Museum.
+The Kon-Tiki Museum is situated near several other museums, including the Fram Museum, the Norwegian Museum of Cultural History; the Viking Ship Museum; and the Norwegian Maritime Museum.

-Oslo fjord is not a fjord in the geological sense - in Norwegian the term fjord can refer to a wide range of waterways.
+Oslo fjord is not a fjord in the geological sense - in Norwegian, the term fjord can refer to a wide range of waterways.
 It is an inlet in the south-east of Norway, stretching from an imaginary line between the Torbjørnskjær and Færder lighthouses and down to Langesund in the south to Oslo in the north.
 In the summer there are boats of all sizes on the fjord, and it is possible to go kayaking, canoeing, fishing, and sailing.

-Opera house is a beautiful white structure, located by the water in Oslo harbour.
+Opera house is a beautiful white structure, located by the water in Oslo harbor.
 It is the home of The Norwegian National Opera and Ballet, and the national opera theatre.
 The roof of the building angles to ground level, creating a large plaza that invites pedestrians to walk up and enjoy the panoramic views of Oslo.

 The Royal Palace was constructed for the new French-born king of unified Norway and Sweden.
 It has been the official royal residence since then.
-The palace is open for visitors with the advance appointment late June to mid August.
+The palace is open for visitors with the advance appointment late June to mid-August.
 The beautiful baroque park of the palace is open for visitors every day.

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org